Call For Entries Issued For The 2024 Middle East & North Africa Stevie® Awards

-(MENAFN- B2Press) Fifth Annual Program to Recognize Innovation in the Workplace in 18 MENA Nations

-The Stevie® Awards, organizer of the world's premier business awards programs, has issued a call for entries for the 2024 (fifth annual) Middle East & North Africa Stevie® Awards, sponsored by the RAK Chamber of Commerce & Industry.
-Entry kits & complete details on the competition are available at Middle East & North Africa Stevie Awards are the region's only awards program to recognize innovation in the workplace in all its forms.
-The awards are open to all organizations within 18 nations in the MENA region.
+FAIRFAX, United States of America - The Stevie® Awards, organizer of the world's premier business awards programs, has issued a call for entries for the 2024 (fifth annual) Middle East & North Africa Stevie® Awards, sponsored by the RAK Chamber of Commerce & Industry.

-All individuals & organizations - public & private, for-profit & non-profit, large & small - may submit any number of nominations to any number of the categories.There are no entry fees in this awards program.
-Organizations may submit as many nominations as they would like, without cost.
-Instead, Gold, Silver, & Bronze Stevie Award winners will pay a“winners fee” for each successful nomination.

 Nominations may be submitted online through two entry deadlines.
 Winning nominations submitted through the first deadline, this October 10, will require payment of a reduced winners' fees.
 This November 7 is the second & final entry deadline.